 The driver also includes a Print Preview option.
 This is separate and not connected to the preview already displayed by Photoshop, Elements, and Lightroom.
 We recommend you do not use the driver preview.
-In many cases, it will interrupt the color management process if you are using ICC printer / paper profiles.
+It will often interrupt the color management process if you use ICC printer / paper profiles.

 Photo Black Ink vs. Matte Black Ink